PeDiot/rrl-trading-system/README.md

 where $X_b$ is the transformed feature matrix, $\mathrm{y}_b$ is the matrix of returns for periods in the $b$-th batch and $B$ the number of 100-day batches.

 It is relevant to note that normalization and PCA are only fitted on the training batches and the technical indicators are calculated on each batch separately.
 The idea behind this is to ensure that the model's performance is an accurate reflection of its ability to generalize to new data.

+### Dataset creation

+The [`data`](rrl_trading/data/) module from the `rrl_trading` library contains a dataclass named `Data` which helps the user creating the dataset easily.
+This dataclass incorporates all necessary methods to split the data into batches, compute indicators and apply the PCA & DWT transformations.

 ## The RRL model